E-commerce search is a critical business success aspect that can lead to earned or lost revenue.

 Personalization

-91% of consumers are more likely to shop with brands that provide relevant offers and recommendations, highlighting just how critical personalization is becoming in ecommerce.
+91% of consumers are more likely to shop with brands that provide relevant offers and recommendations, highlighting just how critical personalization is becoming in e-commerce.
 [18]

 74% of online shoppers get frustrated when the shopping experience is irrelevant and has nothing to do with them.
 [19]